ImanMh/peivastha/README.md

 Peivastha release for Google Chrome is un-official but open source.
 Fallow below steps to install it on your browser.
 If you are a  Firexfox user you can use the [official Peivastha page](https://addons.mozilla.org/en-US/firefox/addon/peivastha/) on Mozilla Addons.

 ##Step 1
-Download the a zip copy of this repository into your desktop.
+Download the zip archive of this repository into your desktop.
 ![peivastha step 1](http://peivastha.ir/doc/img/step-1.png "step 1")

 ##Step 2